ptagr/pod-reaper/README.md

 # Configuration
 To give a lifetime to your pods,
 * Deploy the pod reaper in your cluster
-* Add the following annotation:
+* Add the following annotation to the pods you want to reap:
   `pod.kubernetes.io/lifetime: $DURATION`

   `DURATION` has to be a [valid golang duration string](https://golang.org/pkg/time/#ParseDuration).